vmandic/learning-denojs/README.md

 ## Top level await

-Deno supports top level await, meaning that you can write `await` statements in top level scope without needning an explicit `async function` scope.
+Deno supports top level await, meaning that you can write `await` statements in top level scope without needing an explicit `async function` scope.

 ---
 More intro details can be found on the official tutorial page: <https://deno.land/manual@v1.6.2/introduction>